ariisov/FindMovie/README.md

 Credits

-This app was created by [Your Name Here] as a sample project for educational purposes.
+This app was created by Bulat as a sample project for educational purposes.
 The app uses the TMDb API to retrieve movie data.